How to Navigate the Shūgaku Sōdan Without Speaking Japanese

 The Complete System in English

 This article covers the shūgaku sōdan process specifically.
-For the full picture — the legal framework (School Education Act, 2007 reforms, 2024 anti-discrimination amendment), all four placement tiers in detail, the two individualized plans, ADHD medication legality, military family EFMP pathways, futōkō connections, and the complete 60+ term Japanese-English-Kanji glossary — the Japan Special Education Blueprint provides the comprehensive English-language reference that doesn't exist anywhere else.
+For the full picture — the legal framework (School Education Act, 2007 reforms, and the April 2024 private-business duty under the Act for Eliminating Discrimination against Persons with Disabilities), all four placement tiers in detail, the two individualized plans, ADHD medication legality, military family EFMP pathways, futōkō connections, and the complete 60+ term Japanese-English-Kanji glossary — the Japan Special Education Blueprint provides the comprehensive English-language reference that doesn't exist anywhere else.

 Frequently Asked Questions